Here, I’ve got a summary on my flying activities. If you want to get a quick overview, then you’ll find here my models’ profiles and my piloting CV.

 Currently, I own two models, a third is in planning.

 I bought the EasyGlider 4 by Multiplex as a comeback-model in August 2018.
 The good thing had to overcome my first beginner’s mistakes and by now its skin tells a long and colourful story.
-My EasyGlider has worked through close to 100 flying hours and a good 1.100 landings and helped me regain my old flying abilities.
+As of April 2021, my EasyGlider has worked through 102 flying hours and a good 1.100 landings and helped me regain my old flying abilities.

 With its 180 cm of wingspan and the sturdy Elapor structure, while only having a takeoff-weight of 1.100 g, it’s my trusted after hours plane, a good allrounder, which I’ve pushed to visual limit in thermal soaring, and shooed through the wildest caprioles above coastal cliffs.
 In order to comply to the legal regulations which are by now quite restrictive, especially concerning maximum flying altitude, I’ve added a variometer / altimeter module in spring 2020.

 This lively little biplane has been scratch-built with a lot of interruptions.
 The first idea came to me in spring 2019, I started in earnest at the end of that year.
 To me, the Joyrider is foremost a test of character: Can and do I want to scratch-build a model?
 I’ve recorded it’s genesis from the start of the construction report until the maiden flight on my website.